 Brisbane River Catchment Flood Study

-The Brisbane River Catchment Flood Study (BRCFS) project commenced in 2013 and was led by the Queensland Government (Department of Natural Resources and Mines) in collaboration with Brisbane City Council, Ipswich City Council, Somerset Regional Council and Lockyer Valley Regional Council.
+The Brisbane River Catchment Flood Studies (BRCFS) project, led by the Queensland Government in partnership with Brisbane City Council, Ipswich City Council, Somerset Regional Council and Lockyer Valley Regional Council, includes a number of projects to help us better understand the impact of floods.

-To find out more information about Council's flooding products and tools, phone Council on 07 3403 8888.
+To find out more information about Council's flooding products, plans and tools, visit Council’s Flooding in Brisbane page or call Council on 07 3403 8888.